Major: Computer Science

 Tell us about yourself!

-Alicia is a Junior in the Business School.
+Alicia is a Senior in the Business School.
 She is majoring in Management and double minoring in Creative Writing and Environmental Studies.
 She currently has her heart set on a job that allows her to marry her love for group dynamics with creative sustainable solutions to business problems.
 Alicia has always loved to write poetry and is currently reaching out into more lengthy pieces.
 Shown are a selection of poems along with the first page of a possible novel.

 I make a wish without hoping it will come true.
 I still think it is a wish.
 Maybe a prayer?